-- OR you're taking medicine that weakens your immune system.
+- You're taking medicine that weakens your immune system.

 - Obesity (a BMI greater than or equal to 85 percent of patients of the same age and gender)

-- OR regularly uses medical technology such as a ventilator or feeding tube
+- Regularly uses medical technology such as a ventilator or feeding tube

-- OR have a developmental condition like cerebral palsy
+- Have a developmental condition like cerebral palsy

-- OR asthma/chronic respiratory problems requiring daily medication for control.
+- Asthma/chronic respiratory problems requiring daily medication for control.

 To schedule an appointment, please call please call 1-844-444-CV19.